mohamedallam1991/mohamedallam.tech/content/blog/Blogging insights/index.md

   caption: blogging
 ---

+Let me lay some ground here.
+Did you know that people are [90% visual beings](https://ernestoolivares.com/2013/01/11/we-are-90-visuals-beings/) and that blog articles with images [get 94% more views](https://www.jeffbullas.com/6-powerful-reasons-why-you-should-include-images-in-your-marketing-infographic/).
+But the visual asset that is exploding right now and will make up to [80% of all online traffic by 2021](https://techcrunch.com/2017/06/08/cisco-ip-traffic-shoots-up-to-3-zettabytes-by-2021-video-will-be-80-of-it/) is video!

+To stand out, it is time to start a blog on YouTube or, at least, embed video content into your text posts.
+The first tactic will help to get more traffic (I bet you know that [55% of all Google search](https://tubularinsights.com/youtube-google-search-results/) results contain videos), and the second one will give your blog a dwell time boost.

 Looking For Reliable Blogging Advice?
 Read This!

 Blogs have a profound effect on people's lives.
 Blogging can be a tool that will be useful for everyday people to influence the world with a large audience.
 Read this article to learn more about how to make blogging successfully.